quantopy-dev/quantopy/docs/source/user_guide/10min.rst

 {{ header }}

 ********************
-10 minutes to pandas
+10 minutes to quantopy
 ********************

-This is a short introduction to pandas, geared mainly for new users.
+This is a short introduction to quantopy, geared mainly for new users.
 You can see more complex recipes in the :ref:`Cookbook<cookbook>`.

 Customarily, we import as follows: